 Disability and Healthcare Insurance Fraud Program

 Health insurance fraud is a significant problem for health insurance policyholders because it drains resources out of the system causing unnecessary premium increases.
-California Insurance Code Section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through annual special purpose assessment of twenty cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
+California Insurance Code Section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through annual special purpose assessment to be determined by the Commissioner: not to exceed twenty cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
 This funding supports criminal investigations statewide by the Fraud Division and prosecution by district attorneys of suspected fraud involving disability and healthcare.

 This program area includes Suspected Fraudulent Claims involving: claimant disability other than workers' compensation, dental claims, billing fraud schemes, immunization fraud, unlawful solicitation, durable medical equipment, and posing as another to obtain benefits.

 During Fiscal Year 2013-14, the Fraud Division identified and reported 515 SFCs, assigned 130 new cases, and made 27 arrests and 28 referrals to prosecuting authorities.
 Potential loss amounted to $27,635,234.